 So it’s been great to sort of be on the other side of the curtain, and hear the explanations behind the complicated decisions we have to make every day.
 It’s just a higher level of thinking about things than what marketing materials say or, you know, “God in a Cup.”

 My assignment was very basic, just do research about cooperatives and write about them.
-It was fun, I liked it, but the best part is sort of being able to sit in on Sara and have access to you guys has been the best part for me.
+It was fun, I liked it, but the best part is sort of being able to sit in on Sara and have access to you guys.

 DG: What could be improved?